The Call for Interactive Fire Circles is Closed.

 Interactive Fire Circles are discussion sessions and/or working groups focused on advancing our understanding of fire ecology and management, in the form of 1) roundtable discussions, 2) small groups assembling position papers, white papers, policy pieces, management guidelines, collaborative peer-reviewed papers, and/or 3) other efforts to explore or synthesize existing data, discuss ideas, present scenarios or lead role-playing exercises.
-Those wishing to organize an interactive fire circle should Submit their Proposal Here by August 1, 2017.
+Those wishing to organize an interactive fire circle should Submit their Proposal Here.
 Proposals should consist of:

 - Name and contact information for the organizer,